 Of course, the probability of an event being 104% likely is impossible.
 The extra 3% is the profit margin sportsbooks take to make a little extra.

 Now that you know how to read Vegas' sports odds, why don’t you keep the momentum rolling and check out the best sportsbooks in your state.
-Before you deposit money into your sportsbook account, use Dimers’ exclusive promo codes for a free bet and other great rewards.
+Before you deposit money into your sportsbook account, use Dimers’ exclusive promo codes for a bonus bet and other great rewards.

 Don't have a sports betting account?
 Join a legal online sportsbook and start betting today!